xyproto/addinclude/README.md

     #include <stdin.h>
     #endif

-You can place includes at the top of the file with -t.
+You can place includes at the very top of the file with `-t`.
 There are several other options.

 C++ headers
 -----------